JohanGustafsson91/screen-brightness/README.md

 # screen-brightness
-Script to decrease or increase screen brightness with arandr
+A script to deacrease or increase screen brightness with arandr